ddrmv/CV/README.md

 - Group events and meetups: London TypesCript, London Life Drawing, London Philosophy Collective, Katathon
 - Cycling: Use a bicycle for daily transport around London, as well as longer trips, like London-Paris
 - Drawing: Mainly in digital form (Krita, Photoshop, Sai), but also in graphite and charcoal
-- Reading: Love exploring both fiction and non-fiction: fantasy, sci-fi, pshycology, hoistory, biography, classics
+- Reading: Love exploring both fiction and non-fiction: fantasy, sci-fi, psychology, history, biography, classics
 - Martial Arts: Interest in self-defence oriented sports, experience in Kyokushin and Krav Maga